Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

-We first show the efficiency and robustness of LCBs on the example where we train estimators while we vary confidence interval width represented by parameter $\delta$.
-Second, as the results can be sensitive of the $\delta$ value, we outline how to empirically select the optimal $\delta$ and show the impact while varying the size of logged data $\cD$.
-Finally, we study how would the LCB estimators behave if the underlying model would not hold.
-We refer readers to \cref{appendix: other experiments}, where we show the positive effect of empirically estimating prior, evaluate estimators on less frequent queries, where the uncertainty is higher, and evaluate the estimators on three other popular LTR datasets, namely Yahoo!
-Webscope, MSLR-WEB, and Istella.
+The experiments are organized as follows.
+First, we compare LCBs to all baselines on frequent queries while we vary the confidence interval width represented by parameter $\delta$.
+Second, we compare LCBs to MLE while automatically learning parameter $\delta$ from data.
+Finally, we study the robustness of model-based LCB estimators to model misspecification.
+We refer readers to \cref{appendix: other experiments} for experiments on less frequent queries, where we show that LCBs work well even with less data.
+We also experiment with the hyperparameters of empirical Bayes from \cref{sec: prior estimation}.
+Most plots are reported as a function of $\delta$ because it is a tunable parameter of our method.
+We map the clipping parameter $M$ to $\delta$ as follows.

-\paragraph{Top 10 Queries} Results in \cref{fig:02} show robust improvements when using LCBs for all models.
-Specifically, for almost any $\delta$ in all models, the difference between the value of optimal list $V(A_{*,X},X)$ and estimated best list $V(\hat{A}_X, X)$ is lower than using MLE estimates.
-When optimizing for non-linear list value, such as those in CM and DCM, we outperform all the baselines that assume linearity.
-In PBM, where the list value is linear, the baselines perform on par with LCB estimators.
-We observe that the empirical estimation of the prior is typically better than an uninformative $\mathrm{Beta}(1, 1)$ prior.
+\paragraph{Top 10 Queries} We start with evaluating all estimators on $10$ most frequent queries in the Yandex dataset.
+Results in \cref{fig:02} show improvements when using LCBs for all models.
+Specifically, for almost any $\delta$ in all models, the error is lower than using MLE.
+When optimizing non-linear list values, such as those in CM and DCM, we outperform all the baselines that assume linearity.
+In PBM, where the list value is linear, the baselines can perform similarly to the LCB estimators.
+We observe that the empirical estimation of the prior improves upon an uninformative $\mathrm{Beta}(1, 1)$ prior.

-\paragraph{Variable Sample Size} To see how the improvements from LCBs change with more data, we fit DCM (other models show similar trends), fix $\delta$, and vary how many samples are used to train LCB optimizers.
-The first $5$ days are a validation set, which is used to select the hyper-parameter $\delta$.
-We select $\delta$ for which we achieved the lowest error when estimating with Bayesian LCBs (as Bayesian LCBs outperform frequentist in most of our experiments) averaged over 500 runs.
-For DCM, the lowest error was obtained with $\delta = 0.2$.
-We fix this value and evaluate the next step on the remaining 23 days of the dataset.
-We vary sample size $n \in [50, 500\ 000]$ used for training and compare the performance of the optimal list selected under LCB against the optimal list found using MLE.
-Figure \hyperref[fig:04]{2.1} shows that the largest improvements are at the sample size $50\ 000$.
-As expected, we observe smaller improvements for smaller samples size due to increased uncertainty.